jbrayton/app-store-review-feed/README.md

 2 */4 * * * cd /home/myaccount/app-store-review-feed && /usr/bin/bundle exec ruby generate_feeds.rb >/dev/null 2>&1
 ````

 This will tell cron to run the script every four hours, at two minutes past the hour.
 You will want to customize that.
-You will also need to replace “/home/myaccount/app-store-review-feed” with the appropriate directory.
+You will also need to replace “/home/myaccount/app-store-review-feed” with the appropriate directory and “/usr/bin/bundle” with the path to your bundle binary.

 After you have executed the script at least once, you can subscribe to the resulting JSON feeds via your news reader or aggregation service of choice.